Losing Weight by Gaining Edges: From Numbers to Edges

 \subsection{Reducing to $k$-Clique}

-Here, we consider a generalization of the $\kSUM$ problem---namely, the Exact Node-Weight $\kClique$ problem.
-We show a reduction from Exact Node-Weight $\kClique$ to Exact Edge-Weight $\kClique$, where the new edge weights are not too much larger than the original node weights.
+Here, we consider a generalization of the $\kSUM$ problem---namely, the Node-Weight $\kClique$-Sum problem.
+We give a reduction from Node-Weight $\kClique$-Sum to Edge-Weight $\kClique$-Sum (defined below), where the new edge weights are much smaller than the original node weights.
 We then show how to reduce to many instances of the unweighted version of the problem, where each instance corresponds to a possible setting of edge weights.
-Then, we give an application of this general reduction to the Exact Node-Weight $\kClique$ problem.
+Then, we give an application of this general reduction to the Node-Weight $\kClique$-Sum problem.